Harris-Lodi/RSS_Project/README.md

  Need to make static variables that can be set from GUI and Get from backend and front end as well.<br />
  This will require rewriting the entire back end into a class, and initializing the variables in an init function.<br />
  Also need to re-write the front end to work with the new back end and remove all redundant functions and code from the project.<br />
- This is a lot of work, thus this poroject is in haitus until I have enough time to come back to it(until further notice)!<br />
+ This is a lot of work, thus this project is in haitus until I have enough time to come back to it(until further notice)!<br />